SalDevGH/Swift-learning-project-childpuzzle/readme.txt

 The goal is to find and place all these items to their appropriate place.

 There is also a possibility to change difficulty level.
-If the player chooses to play on easy or medium, some of their items will be already placed into their winner position.
+If the player chooses to play on easy or medium, some of the items will be already placed to winner position.

 Some (not-really-)hidden elements are also placed over the background, which are considered as miracle items.
 After tapping these, they are doing some animations and/or